 The beam CAN hit an aircraftIf you aim a laser beam into the sky, it may seem to end, as shown in this unretouched photo:

 However, this is a visual illusion, as detailed here.
 The beam actually continues even if the light is no longer scattered back to your eyes.
 Some people have been arrested because they thought the beam could not reach an aircraft -- but it definitely can!
 From the air, the beam can look like this:

 Even a very weak beam can be a distraction.
 The photo below shows a 1 milliwatt beam seen at a distance of 20 kilometers (12 miles) across Tokyo.

 Obviously, seeing laser beams and flashes is distracting to pilots.
 This is one reason you should never aim at or near an aircraft.
 (Also, notice that the green beam two photos above points right back down to the laser’s location.
 This makes it easy for a police helicopter to direct ground officers for an arrest, as described later on this page.)

 Distracting or flashblinding pilots is dangerousAnother problem is that the beam is much larger at long distances than you might think.
 Even though the laser projects a small, millimeter-sized dot close up, at longer distances the beam can be many inches across.
 When the beam hits the windscreen of a cockpit, or the bubble of a helicopter, imperfections in and on the glass spread the light out even more:

-The two pictures above are from a video of a police helicopter incident.
+This still frame shows the brightest “hit” from a video of a police helicopter incident.